hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/378_on_language.md

 make it cut and dried.
 Properly speaking, it has no verbs.
 Michael Madhusudan Dutt attempted to remedy this in poetry.
 The greatest poet in Bengal was Kavikankana.
-The best prose in Sanskrit is Patanjali's *Mahâbhâshya*.
+The best prose in Sanskrit is Patanjali's *Mahābhāshya*.
 There the language is vigorous.
-The language of *Hitopadesha* is not bad, but the language of *Kâdambari* is an example of degradation.
+The language of *Hitopadesha* is not bad, but the language of *Kādambari* is an example of degradation.

-The Bengali language must be modelled not after the Sanskrit, but rather after the Pâli, which has a strong resemblance to it.
+The Bengali language must be modelled not after the Sanskrit, but rather after the Pāli, which has a strong resemblance to it.
 In coining or translating technical terms in Bengali, one must, however, use all Sanskrit words for them, and an attempt should be made to coin new words.
 For this purpose, if a collection is made from a Sanskrit